 Every 16 minutes in the United States, someone is either injured or killed in a truck accident.
 Truck injuries can be severe even if the accident occurred at low speeds because of the torque and power that big trucks possess.
 Truck accidents only represent a very small portion of the number of automobile accidents that occur each year, but whenever an at fault truck driver collides with another vehicle or hits a pedestrian, he or she is liable for the cost of medical care and any other expenses that result from the incident.
 The truck driver is not the sole liable party, however, and the trucking company that employs him or her and other companies that may be involved in the cause of the incident must be held accountable as well.

-The Financial Burden of Truck Injuries
+The Financial Burden of Injuries Sustained in Truck Accidents

 Many truck injuries may require intensive care, surgery and physical therapy in order to help the patient return to his or her previous health.
 Other injuries might change the person’s life forever if the accident causes paralysis, a traumatic brain injury or an amputation that is the result of an infected laceration.
 The living costs of those who are paralyzed, missing a limb or suffering from severe trauma to the brain are extremely high and the victim’s insurance may not cover the costs in their entirety.